Brain Health Auburn Updated June 5, 2026

 Alzheimer's.

 The science is finally here.
-FDA-cleared blood tests can detect Alzheimer's before symptoms appear.
+Blood tests cleared by the FDA can detect Alzheimer's before symptoms appear.
 Effective treatments exist when caught early.
-What's missing is the public will to make it standard care — and that's where you come in.
+What's missing is congressional approval to make early detection part of the standard annual screening process, and that's where you come in.

 Right now

-June is Brain Health Month — and we're going to make Auburn glow purple.
+June is Brain Health Month, and we're going to make Alabama glow purple.

-Three Mind/Body/Spirit Fridays.
-The Pinky Promise Challenge.
-A Purple Party kickoff with a joint Auburn-Opelika mayoral proclamation.
-Plus a push in early June to get the bipartisan ASAP & AADAPT Acts moved in Congress while I'm at the AIM Advocacy Forum in D.C.
+Three Mind / Body / Spirit Fridays.
+Purple lighting, storefronts, and murals across Auburn, Opelika, and Montgomery.
+Plus a push in early June to move Alzheimer's federal priorities in Congress while I'm at the AIM Advocacy Forum in D.C.

 Four ways to help, right now.